calubrecht/CrimsonSkies/README.md

     like voice recognition and joystick support (e.g. you would be able to use a standard game controller to move and map commands to the different buttons and they communicate via a head set).
+   - Remove legacy OS support and attempt to support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is pretty old and I'm not getting a new one for cost reasons).

 ## Resources